Things To Do Outdoors | Trails | Northwest Arkansas

 Outdoors

 Come for the scenery, stay for the adventure!
-Fayetteville is overflowing with natural areas and parks, encompassing 4,000 acres of land, 70 parks with 40 miles of paved and natural trails, 3 lakes, 43 athletic fields/courts, a swimming pool, a BMX track, and even a skate park.
-Whatever you want to do, it’s free of charge.
+Fayetteville is overflowing with natural areas and parks, encompassing 4,000 acres of land, 48 parks with 120 miles of paved and natural trails, 3 lakes, 43 athletic fields/courts, splash pads, and disc golf courses.
+Just outside the city, soak up the beauty of more than a million acres of National Forest full of rivers, creeks, bluffs, and waterfalls.

 Experience all the beauty The Natural State has to offer in Fayetteville by enjoying our beautiful lakes and rivers, breathtaking scenery, and innumerable walking, jogging and biking trails.
 This city nestled in the Ozark Mountains makes an ideal spot for discovering your next big adventure.